Follow in the steps of William Shakespeare, the greatest playwright of all time, and discover his inspiration.

 Macbeth has a bad rep – Shakespeare did not write the 11th-century Scot well, making him out to be a power-hungry murderer with an unhinged missus.
 But was he really so bad?
-The Macbeth Trail driving route, launched in 2013, might suggest not, linking locations from Shakespeare’s play to the actual man.
+The Macbeth Trail driving route throughout Scotland might suggest not, linking locations from Shakespeare’s play to the actual man.
 Glamis Castle (Wills called Macbeth the ‘Thane of Glamis’), Lumphanan (the Aberdeenshire village where Macbeth was killed in battle in 1057) and Cairn O’Mount (where Macbeth took his supporters en route to Lumphanan) are all on the trail – with some suitably dramatic Scottish scenery in between.

 Did you read the one about the Bard and the bullet train?
 No one did – until 1997, when some Surrey-based architects built a slice of Elizabethan England not far from Tokyo.
 The flashing neon of Japan’s capital is still visible from Maruyama’s incongruous Shakespeare Country Park.
 An animatronic Will welcomes bardolators to this cluster of half-timbered cottages arranged around a village green, complete with stocks and maypole.
 Imported British oak supports the replica birthplace, Mary Arden’s house and a windmill, all constructed using traditional methods – though earthquake-proofed to suit the new location, 16,000km and five centuries away.